To the Stars Volume I: Quantum Entanglement

-They ran, not daring to look back, Ryouko pulling them behind another turbine, followed by another short run, then a crouch behind a railing, Ryouko practically dragging the other girl by this point.
+They ran, not daring to look back.
+Ryouko pulled them behind another turbine, followed by another short run, then crouching down behind a railing; Ryouko was practically dragging the other girl by this point.

-Ryouko dared a glance over the railing, and found the area swarming with the massive demons, several heading in their direction.
-It would have been laughable to suggest that the short railing would provide sufficient cover.
+Ryouko dared a glance over the railing, and found the area swarming with the massive demons, several floating in their direction.
+It would have been laughable to suggest that the short railing could provide sufficient cover.

 "How do you even know where you're going?"
 Simona asked, panting.
 "Keep moving, yes, but we're also supposed to stay in the same area!"

 "Not now, Simona!"
-Ryouko said, even though she knew Simona was quoting the proper procedure.
+Ryouko said, even though she knew Simona was quoting the formal procedure.
 "Turn on your enhancements!"